Dosage form: injection

 When re-constituted as instructed, each 1 gram Meropenem for Injection, USP vial will deliver 1 gram of Meropenem and 90.2 mg of sodium as sodium carbonate (3.92 mEq).
 Each 500 mg Meropenem for Injection, USP vial will deliver 500 mg Meropenem and 45.1 mg of sodium as sodium carbonate (1.96 mEq) [see Dosage and Administration (2.4)].

 Meropenem - Clinical Pharmacology

 Mechanism of Action

-Meropenem is an antibacterial drug [see Clinical Pharmacology (12.4)].
+Meropenem is an antibacterial drug [see Microbiology (12.4)].

-At the end of a 30-minute intravenous infusion of a single dose of Meropenem for Injection in healthy volunteers, mean peak plasma concentrations of Meropenem are approximately 23 mcg/mL (range 14-26) for the 500 mg dose and 49 mcg/mL (range 39-58) for the 1 gram dose.
-A 5-minute intravenous bolus injection of Meropenem for Injection in healthy volunteers results in mean peak plasma concentrations of approximately 45 mcg/mL (range 18-65) for the 500 mg dose and 112 mcg/mL (range 83-140) for the 1 gram dose.
+At the end of a 30-minute intravenous infusion of a single dose of Meropenem for Injection, USP in healthy volunteers, mean peak plasma concentrations of Meropenem are approximately 23 mcg/mL (range 14 to 26) for the 500 mg dose and 49 mcg/mL (range 39 to 58) for the 1 gram dose.
+A 5-minute intravenous bolus injection of Meropenem for Injection, USP in healthy volunteers results in mean peak plasma concentrations of approximately 45 mcg/mL (range 18 to 65) for the 500 mg dose and 112 mcg/mL (range 83 to 140) for the 1 gram dose.